must23/av-lab.github.io/tutorials/sys/sys6.md

 ```bash
     printf "GET / HTTP/1.1" | nc google.com 80
 ```
-Notice the pipe `|` commands shifts the output of the comands on left hand side is the input of the right hand side.
+Notice the pipe `|` commands shifts the output of the comands on left hand side to the input of the right hand side.

 Alternatively the multiple lines for the HTTP Request can be expressed by using the “\\r\\n” end of line.
 ```bash